12 Popular Jamaican Patois Phrases For Learners And Travelers

 We’ve also put together a short video complete with audio, so you can hear how these are supposed to be pronounced.
 Watch it below:

 That’s it for now, language explorers – a taste of the energy, rhythm, and soul of Jamaica through 12 popular Patois phrases.
-We hope you’ve enjoyed this language adventure as much as we enjoyed curating it for you!
+We hope you’ve enjoyed this language excursion as much as we enjoyed curating it for you!
+Wanna learn some more?
+Check out the books below: